finalv2/cwp-decap-test/resources/wa-plan-safe-care-intake-form.md

 tags:
   - resource
   - prevention
+description: Intake form used in Washington State when newborns are exposed to substances prenatally.
 ---

-Intake form used in Washington State when newborns are exposed to substances prenatally.